Study in Finland 2025: Guide for International Students

 Also Read: Fall Intake vs Spring Intake

-Timeline for Finland Universities
+Timeline for Finnish universities

-Since Autumn intake is considered the primary intake in all Finnish universities and colleges, we are providing an approximate timeline for the same.
+Since the Autumn intake is considered the primary intake in all Finnish universities and colleges, we are providing an approximate timeline for the same.
 Please note the dates vary from university to university and course to course.
 The given timeline is intended to provide you with an overview of the application process.
 Here we have considered that you are applying for the Autumn 2025 intake:

 Month/ Year |